Mondonno/feelInk/README.md

 ### Can I contribute?

-YES!
 If you think that project can be improved you're welcome to create issues, and PR's!

 There is also AWSOME list of things that we might do in the projects tab :)<br>
 If you want, you can help us achiing something listed there!